joegair/gair-group-docs/page/computation/code-free-dft.md

 ## **Generate Input Structures**

 The first step in performing any calculation is generating an intial set of xyz coordinates.
-One of the easiest ways to do this is from the 2D builder tool in ChimeraX after installing the SEQCROW extension. [to-do link-installation-instructions]()
+One of the easiest ways to do this is from the 2D builder tool in ChimeraX after installing the SEQCROW extension (see [Setup ORCA]({{site.baseurl}}/page/computation/setup.html).
 {: .text-justify }